Updated: February 2, 2026

 1. General Liability Insurance

 General liability insurance protects businesses from third-party claims of bodily injury, property damage, and personal/advertising injury during normal operations.
 It covers legal defense costs, settlements, and judgments for incidents like customer slip-and-falls, damage from your services, or advertising-related lawsuits.
-You may also hear it called public liability insurance or comprehensive general liability, but regardless of which term you use, it is the exact same policy.
+You may also hear it called public liability insurance or comprehensive general liability, but regardless of which term you use, it is referring to the same policy type.

 • Who Needs It: Most small businesses